Research

 Rhetorics of Overcoming

-My book, Rhetorics of Overcoming: Rewriting Narratives of Disability and Accessibility in Writing Studies, was published by the National Council of Teachers of English in July 2021 as part of the Studies in Writing & Rhetoric (SWR) Series.
+My book, Rhetorics of Overcoming: Rewriting Narratives of Disability and Accessibility in Writing Studies, was published by the National Council of Teachers of English in 2021 as part of the Studies in Writing & Rhetoric (SWR) Series.
 Rhetorics of Overcoming addresses the in/accessibility of writing classroom and writing center practices for disabled and nondisabled student writers.

-You can access a PDF of the first chapter of Rhetorics of Overcoming through the NCTE website!
+You can also access a PDF of the first chapter of Rhetorics of Overcoming through the NCTE website!

 Self-Care in the Writing Classroom